The genuine shield.exe file is a software component of Acronis Privacy Expert Suite by Acronis.

 Description: Shield.exe is not essential for the Windows OS and causes relatively few problems.
 Shield.exe is located in a subfolder of "C:\Program Files".

-There is an icon for this program on the taskbar next to the clock.
-The program has a visible window.
+There is no description of the program.
 Shield.exe is not a Windows system file.
-Shield.exe is able to monitor applications, manipulate other programs and record keyboard and mouse inputs.
-Therefore the technical security rating is 23% dangerous.
+Shield.exe is able to monitor applications, record keyboard and mouse inputs and manipulate other programs.
+Therefore the technical security rating is 38% dangerous.

 Recommended: Identify shield.exe related errors